Marcelo-Diament/store-block/README.md

 ### About React.js and StoreBlock

-In order to develop a store front block it is necessary to do it using React.js.
+In order to develop a store front block, it is necessary to use React.js.
 According to VTEX, the usage should be focused on Hook API instead of using a class definition to components building.
 In VTEX IO, the front end programming default language is **TypeScript**.

 ###  App linking

-You must declare the new app at the theme's manifest.json file (within dependencies property).
+You must declare the new app at the theme's `manifest.json` file (within dependencies property).
-And also, you must add your apps block at the desired .jsonc file.
+And also, you must add your apps block at the desired `.jsonc` file.

 ### App usage

-It is necessary to have at least two terminals opened and running `vtex link` , one for the theme and another for the custom block.
+It is necessary to have at least two terminals opened and running `vtex link`, one for the theme and another for the custom block.

 ### App unlinking